EvertonCa/SeleniumSemanticScraper/README.md

 - The forth option orders your search by Newest Articles
 - The last option orders your search by Alpabetical order, using the Article￿'s Title.

-After selecting your option, press ￿"Save!￿" and you will be shown a pop up telling your where the Excel file was saved.
+After selecting your option, press "Save!" and you will be shown a pop up telling your where the Excel file was saved.

 ![Print](SupportImages/Save_Page.png)